Facebook Tips & Strategies

 It's easy to treat the "About" section as a one-and-done task - a few boxes to tick and then forget.
 But that's a mistake.
 A well-crafted About section is a powerful tool for your business marketing.
 Here’s why it deserves your attention:

 • It's Free Discovery: Facebook is a search engine in its own right.
 When users look for "local coffee shops" or "graphic designers in Austin," the keywords in your About section help your Page show up in those results.
-A detailed profile is free, organic visibility.
+A detailed profile provides free, organic visibility.

 • It Sets the Tone for Your Brand: This is your chance to introduce yourself.
 You get to control the narrative.
 Is your brand quirky and fun?
 Professional and corporate?
 Warm and community-focused?
 The language you use here establishes your brand voice from a visitor's first interaction.